Unleashing

 Sundays at Foothills

-Join us every Sunday at 9 AM (in person or online) or 11 AM (in person)!
-We also have childrens’ and youth programs at both in-person services.
+Join us every Sunday at 9 AM (in person or online) or 11 AM (in person or streaming)!
+We have childrens’ at 9am and childrens’ and youth programs at 11am.

 Connect: